 2. Presentations are more “integrated” than websites

-The whole concept of eDetailing was once designed because doctors didn’t have enough time to engage with representatives.
+The whole concept of edetailing in pharma was once designed because doctors didn’t have enough time to engage with representatives.
 The numerous interactive elements and complex navigation are there not just to show off.
 Using them is crucial because it allows to present information more efficiently.
 In an often cited survey, 75% of general marketing respondents said they would increase their utilization of interactive content during 2017.
 For retail, this spells opportunity.
 For pharma, necessity.
-That’s why eDetailing is so important.
+That’s why HTML5 presentations are so important.

 On the other hand, for example, websites also have interactive features like checkboxes, flipping card quizzes and so on.
 The difference is, websites are normally navigated in more relaxed settings.
 An HTML5 presentation, however, needs to incorporate different types of content so that they are most accessible at any second.
 This means a lot of work needs to be done to ensure the different elements on the same slide look and work well together.